Menu

 Within a scene, select "Copy" or "+" from the menu bar to create a custom sound configuration.
 When using "+", you will be prompted to name the configuration.

-When using "Duplicate", an exact copy of the current configuration will be created instantly.
+When using "Copy", an exact copy of the current configuration will be created instantly.
 You can rename any configuration via the dropdown list.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.